FrozenAssassine/TextControlBox-WinUI/README.md

 - `EndActionGroup`: Ends the grouping of undo redo items
 - `SelectionScrollStartBorderDistance`: Gets or sets the mouse distance from the text box edge that triggers auto-scroll during selection
 - `ShowWhitespaceCharacters`: Gets or sets whether spaces and tabs are visually shown in the text box (e.g. as dots or arrows)
+- `HighlightLinks`: Gets or sets, whether links inside the text are highlighted and clickable
 - `Focus(FocusState state)`: Sets focus to the control.
 - `SelectLine(int line)`: Selects a specific line.
 - `SelectLines(int start, int count)`: Selects a range of lines.